mebauer/duckdb-fema-nfip/README.md

 --

 Table xx.
 Number and Amount Paid on NFIP Claims (both in millions).
-Total amount paid, in this analysis, is defined as the total amount paid for all building, contents, and Increased Cost of Compliance (ICC) claims.
+Total amount paid, in this analysis, is defined as the total amount paid for all Building, Contents, and Increased Cost of Compliance (ICC) claims.
 |   countClaimsM |   paidTotalClaimM |   paidBuildingClaimM |   paidContentsClaimM |   paidICCM |
 |---------------:|------------------:|---------------------:|---------------------:|-----------:|
 |           2.67 |           80638.4 |              65049.6 |              14640.3 |     948.44 |